-When it comes to op or ‘thrift’ shopping—whatever you want to call it—Brisbane is a tried and tested stomping ground for those out to find a good ol’ bargain.
+When it comes to op shopping, Brisbane is a tried and tested stomping ground for those out to find a bargain.
 However, if you weren’t born with a truffle pig-like ability to sniff out second hand wardrobe gold, the hard part can be knowing exactly where the prime locations are.

 Raid your money jar; it’s time to pop some tags.
-Here are our top spots to scour for anything from a pair of acid wash jeans or overalls, to jewellery, a fancy-dress costume or even a wedding dress.
+Here's our hit-list of the best op shops in Brisbane to scour for anything from a pair of acid wash jeans and overalls, to that perfect vintage tee.

 If you've got a weekday morning spare, get thee to Morningside Uniting Church on Thynne Road.
 Open 9am to midday Monday to Friday, Preloved's range of vintage clothing and accessories, including vintage bags (hello glomesh), is always worth the trawl through.